-By Type (8)
+By Type (9)

 What Is a Demand Letter for Payment?

 A Demand Letter for Payment is a document that informs someone that they are indebted to an individual or company.
-It includes the reason for the debt and debt recovery methods and describes what happens if the recipient doesn’t reply or repay the debt before a deadline.
+It includes the reason for the debt and recovery methods and describes what happens if the recipient doesn’t reply or repay the debt before a deadline.

 In many jurisdictions, when first recovering a debt, parties first try to recover it through means other than small claims court or a lawsuit.
 Consider a demand for payment letter as an initial, non-confrontational approach to recovering a debt.

-When a Demand For Payment Letter is Needed
+When a Demand for Payment Letter Is Needed

 A demand for payment letter is used when someone owes you money.
 Remember, every situation is fact-specific and should be approached differently.
 Here are some common cases where a demand for payment letter is recommended: